reancirl/Laravel-Auth-API/README.md

 # Laravel Authentication API

 Made with Laravel Sanctum and Fortify for quick start on you laravel backend project.
+Both session based and token based can be implemented via this repo.
 ## Features

 - login